alyzukas/weather/README.md

 # Seattle Weather Project - DATA 5100

-> A brief description of what the project does and its purpose.
+Project 1 by Alyssa Zukas

+Comparing the precipitation rate of Seattle to another city in the US.
+    In classcomparison:St Luis
+    Personal project comparison: Bentonville, AR

 ---